microsoft/DirectXTex/ReadMe.txt

     This DirectXTex sample is a simple Direct3D 11-based viewer for DDS files.
 For array textures or volume maps, the "<" and ">" keyboard keys will show different images contained in the DDS.
     The "1" through "0" keys can also be used to jump to a specific image index.

+DDSTextureLoader\
+    This contains a streamlined version of the DirectX SDK sample DDSWithoutD3DX11 texture loading code for a simple light-weight runtime DDS loader.
+This version only supports Direct3D 11 or Direct3D 12 and performs no runtime pixel data conversions (i.e. 24bpp legacy DDS files always fail).
+This is ideal for runtime usage, and supports the full complement of Direct3D texture resources (1D, 2D, volume maps, cubemaps, mipmap levels, texture arrays, BC formats, etc.).

+ScreenGrab\
+    This contains screen grab modules for Direct3D 11 and Direct3D 12 primarily intended
+    for creating screenshots.
+The images are written as a DDS or as an image file format using WIC.

+WICTextureLoader\
+    This contains a Direct3D 11 and Direct3D 12 2D texture loader that uses WIC to load a bitmap (BMP, JPEG, PNG, HD Photo, or other WIC supported file container), resize if needed based on the current feature level (or by explicit parameter), format convert to a DXGI_FORMAT if required, and then create a 2D texture.
+Note this does not support 1D textures, volume textures, cubemaps, or texture arrays.
+DDSTextureLoader is recommended for fully "precooked" textures for maximum performance and image quality, but this loader can be useful for creating simple 2D texture from standard image files at runtime.

+NOTE: DDSTextureLoader, ScreenGrab, and WICTextureLoader are 'stand-alone' versions of the same
+      modules provided in the DirectX Tool Kit.

 All content and source code for this package are subject to the terms of the MIT License.
 <http://opensource.org/licenses/MIT>.